QuantCalcState TaxMississippi

 Does Mississippi tax Roth conversions?

 Mississippi taxes Roth conversions as ordinary income at the state level.
-At a top marginal rate of 4.40%, a large conversion can add meaningful state-tax cost on top of federal tax and the ACA cliff.
+At a top marginal rate of 4.40%, a $30,000 conversion costs about $1,320 in state tax alone — on top of federal tax and any ACA subsidy clawback.

 What is the ACA cliff in Mississippi for 2026?